 14. "The head nurse that evening in the home health

-the care that Kaiser is providing for your father you can always
+like the care that Kaiser is providing for your father you

-chasing healthy seniors and dropping out the sick ones as fast
+and dropping out the sick ones as fast as possible.

 15. "Our father died a couple of hours later.
 The

-though, because they had to wait for Kaiser to finally assign a
+2000 though, because they had to wait for Kaiser to

-the background.
-And paramedics are linked to an on duty
+in the background.
+And paramedics are linked to an on

-might be a homicide and turned it over to the
+that this might be a homicide and turned it over to the

 16. "The doctor that never even saw my father wrote down